 04.01 General Inspection Guidance

-This license renewal inspection procedure will be implemented, prior to the approval of an application for renewed license, to verify that an applicant, requesting a renewed license under 10 CFR Part 54, meets the requirements of the rule and has planned or implemented license renewal programs and activities consistent with their LRA and existing safety evaluations developed by the NRC staff.
+This license renewal inspection procedure will be implemented, prior to the approval of an application for an initial renewed license (i.e., 40-60 years), to verify that an applicant, requesting a renewed license under 10 CFR Part 54, meets the requirements of the rule and has planned or implemented license renewal programs and activities consistent with their LRA and existing safety evaluations developed by the NRC staff.
 Inspections will be performed by NRC regional offices and will include visits to the applicant’s site.
 The inspection may include the annual LRA update process, and unresolved open items resulting from previous inspections or staff review of the LRA.

 Inspectors should familiarize themselves with the LRA and associated safety evaluations performed by the staff for the specific plant to be inspected.
 License renewal requirements and guidance documents that should be reviewed prior to an inspection are listed in the References.